Automated grading workflows for providing personalized feedback to open-ended data science assignments: Discussion

+The gradetools package focuses mainly on the second step of the grading workflow by improving the grading and feedback process through automating the administrative tasks.
 The most important benefit of using gradetools is that it helps adopt an efficient and fair grading workflow.
 Even though we did not study it rigorously, in terms of efficiency, gradetools saves a lot of time in grading once the initial learning curve has been passed.
-To give an example, in Spring 2023, one of the authors had to grade around 200 pdf submissions.
-At the time, the package did not support pdf files and thus the pdf files had to be opened manually one by one, even then they chose to use gradetools simply because they believed they would still save time in other administrative tasks and also would be able to grade fairly.
 In terms of fairness, the fact that gradetools enforces use of a rubric allows for consistent grading and feedback across different students and questions.
 Use of rubrics are pivotal to fairness especially in performance-based assessments \citep{shepherd2008rubrics}.

+In summary, gradetools automates many administrative tasks in the grading workflow with many pedagogical considerations but it is by no means a single solution to a fully automated grading workflow.
+Instructors who are interested in fully automating the grading workflow, would need to be proficient in R and rely on packages other than gradetools.
+For instance, if an instructor downloads files from an LMS they might need to do string manipulation to have filing name consistency across different students' file names.
+In our courses, we have managed to fully automate our grading workflow by supplementing gradetools with GitHub features of ghclass \citep{R-ghclass} and data wrangling features of the tidyverse packages \citep{tidyverse}.

+The gradetools package can be an important addition to an instructor's toolkit, especially to support reproducibility.
+With a stronger emphasis on teaching of reproducibility skills, students working directly in literate programming notebooks such as Quarto and being able to manage and name these files is an important part of their data science training \citep{pruim2023fostering}.
+The gradetools package is designed to support such teaching scenarios.
+In addition to teaching reproducibility, reproducible teaching is also important \citep{dogucu2022tools}.
+The gradetools package allows for grading code and files (e.g., rubric) to be reused (or modified) from one academic term to the next, and to be picked up by other instructors or TAs grading the same assignment.

+In addition to increased emphasis on reproducibility, another important change in data science education that can motivate the use of automated-grading-workflow tools is the development of generative artifical intelligence (AI) tools.
+Even though there is not a consensus on how AI tools can benefit the learning process, examples of use show that AI is here to stay to be part of the learning process \citep{ellis}.
+With students' increased use of AI, we expect instructors to modify some of their assignments to alternative formats with more reliance on open-ended assessments, deriving a greater need for tools like gradetools.

 Contrary to some other grading tools, since gradetools is an R package, it is free to use.
 It does not require internet connection during the extensive period of grading and providing feedback.
 However, users would still need internet connection in the first and third steps of the grading workflow.